 We make room for all who want to play with us.

 THE PLAY’S THE THING

 We provide creative opportunities for artists who have been professionals throughout their lifetimes, and we also give complete novices the chance to perform and work behind the scenes.

 VIVA Theater is committed to a variety of theatrical experiences.
 We produce full plays, collections of one acts, live-action radio plays, staged readings, storytelling events, musical numbers – whatever our members want to try.

+Older actors are often stereotyped as feeble, cantankerous, or prone to dementia.
+Not for us!
 Our casting is age-blind.
-Where else can a 91-year old play a sexy female, rather than only a person with dementia?
+Where else can a 93-year old play a sexy female? (and rock the house, too, we must mention.)
 We are gender-blind and color-blind, too.
-The imagination is not limited by who we are at this point in time; for VIVA – as in Shakespeare – the play is the thing.
+Our imaginations are not limited by who we are at this point in time.
+For all of us at VIVA – as for Shakespeare – the play is the thing.

 FOCUS ON COMMUNITY

 Though stipends are sometimes paid for specific tasks, all of the actors, Board of Directors, fund-raisers, publicity persons, and administrative staff volunteer their time and energy.
 This adds up to over 3500 hours contributed annually.

 We collaborate with other community groups such as senior centers, senior residences, and the JCC to bring theater to audiences which may be unable to travel.
 Over the years we have worked closely with a long list of local partners.

 We currently partner with the Dairy Center for the Arts.